The kitchen sink is an essential part of the kitchen, and a stylish modern sink enhances your kitchen elegance.

 If there is leakage at any part, tighten the nuts until the leakage stops.

 Check once again whether the sink is parallel to the countertop or not.
 If it is parallel, fill the sink with water and leave it overnight for permanent adjustment and fitting.

-After the perfect installation of the kitchen sink, your kitchen sink drain may unclog or create problems for you in the future so try to keep kitchen drain clean.
+After the perfect installation of the kitchen sink, your drain may unclog or create problems for you in the future, so try to keep the drain clean.

 Now, the question of how to install a kitchen sink is resolved.
 Many people install a new kitchen sink with the help of a plumber, but you can install it by yourself without calling any plumber in just a few hours.
 Installing it by yourself can save you money.